Human rights in Iran: 2026 Prison crisis

+2026 Iran war

+During the 2026 Iran war, Rahim Nadali, an IRGC official in Tehran, announced the launch of the initiative "For Iran" which recruits 12 year olds into the Basij militia for them to assist in manning "operational patrols" and checkpoints, as well as providing logistical support and performing other duties.
+This move contradicts Iran's commitment to abstain from the use of children in military activities under the Convention on the Rights of the Child.
+Nadali justified the move stating "Given that the age of those coming forward has dropped and they are asking to take part, we lowered the minimum age to 12".
+According to Al-Arabiya, from the beginning of the war, Tehran residents reported of untrained teenagers and youths armed with Uzi sub-machine guns and Kalshnikov rifles, stopping vehicles, shouting orders, and firing warning shots into the air.

+According to reporting from The Guardian, in March 2026 Iran carried out a series of executions of political prisoners and protesters linked to the January 2026 protests, including the hanging of three men (Saleh Mohammadi, Mehdi Ghasemi, and Saeed Davoudi) charged with moharebeh ("waging war against God") and related offenses, and the execution of dual‑national Kourosh Keyvani on espionage charges.
+By early April, additional executions continued with cases such as Amirhossein Hatami being executed on 2 April 2026 for involvement in protests-related events.

+According to Iran Human Rights Monitor, 146 people have been executed since the beginning of the war.

 Perspective of the Islamic Republic

 In 1984, Iran's representative to the United Nations, Sai Rajaie-Khorassani, declared the Universal Declaration of Human Rights to be representing a "secular understanding of the Judeo-Christian tradition", which did not "accord with the system of values recognized by the Islamic Republic of Iran" and whose provisions the IRI would "not hesitate to violate".

 Officials of the Islamic Republic have responded to criticism by stating that Iran has "the best human rights record" in the Muslim world (2012); that it is not obliged to follow "the West's interpretation" of human rights (2008); and that the Islamic Republic is a victim of "biased propaganda of enemies" which is "part of a greater plan against the world of Islam" (2008).

 While in 2004 reformist president Mohammad Khatami stated that Iran certainly has "people who are in prison for their ideas."
 In general Iranian officials have denied Iran has political prisoners (Judiciary chief Ayatollah Mahmoud Hashemi Shahroudi in 2004), or claimed that Iran's human rights record is better than that of countries that criticize it (President Mahmoud Ahmadinejad in 2007 and 2008), or better than Israel's.